MMWa/Deep-Movie-Genre-Prediciton/README.md

 This repo contains the code for training and running a model the would predict a movies genre given the title and a description.

 ## How to run
-A prediction can be done by calling test.py with the title and description of a movie.
+A prediction can be done by calling test.py with the title and description of a movie as arguments.

 For example:
 ```